cultureamp/react-elm-components/readme.md

-# react-elm
+# Writing React components in Elm

-If you want to use [Elm](http://elm-lang.org/) at work, you *must* introduce it gradually.
-Every company I know of that uses Elm in production started by converting a single component.

-This library makes this kind of low-risk exploration super easy!
+Companies that use [Elm](http://elm-lang.org/) in production usually start by converting a single component.
+This library makes this strategy as easy as possible.

 ## Usage